- Books, Literature, and Writing»

 "Dr. Green?
 Where are you?
 Honestly, she's supposed to be a scholar of high repute!"

+The two women's attention was brought to across the street.
 A short distance away, there was a young man with his cane resting on his shoulder and behind his neck.
 He was followed by three children close to Xiao Mei's own age.
-He had on a familiar tattered bowler hat.
+On the young man's head was a familiar tattered bowler hat.

 Sparrow Hawkins stopped when he saw the girl and the woman at the corner of a store.
 Both his, and the girl's eyes lit with recognition.

-"Sparrow!" the girl exclaimed with glee.
+"Sparrow?" the girl exclaimed with surprise and glee.
 "It's been too long!"

 "Xiao Mei!
 That it has.
 That it has," Sparrow agreed with a grin, his eyes happily sparkling.
 He frowned after a quick look up and down.
 "Have you been to a grave?"